What to Prioritize When Making a Long-Distance Move

 • Create a Budget and Stick to It

 The time leading up to your move is an excellent opportunity to create and stick to a budget.
 We suggest setting aside $3,000 for your relocation expenses.
-That’s enough to cover recently-purchased things like moving boxes and updated photographs of your important items, not just the cost of moving them across state lines.
+That’s enough to cover recently purchased things like moving boxes and updated photographs of your important items, not just the cost of moving them across state lines.
 This figure includes costs for packing and a few things you might be tempted to buy.
-This price estimate can also be dependent upon what moving company you use if you were to need one.
-We would recommend movers that specialize in and offer out of state movers as one of their services.
+This price estimate can also depend upon what moving company you use if you need one.
+We recommend movers specialising in and offering out-of-state movers as one of their services.

 • Buy the Proper Packing Supplies